erasmorivas3540/csusb_spring26_cse5140_team2/README.md

 ---

+- 🧠 Learning these methods enables you to solve complex real-world problems by modeling patterns, uncertainty, and optimization challenges effectively.

+- 📋  Understanding Neural Networks, Evolutionary Networks, and Fuzzy Systems strengthens your ability to design intelligent, adaptive, and data-driven systems.

+- 🤖 Mastering these approaches provides a strong foundation for advanced research in artificial intelligence.

 # 🚀 How to Run the Project (NRP Required)

 All final results must be executed on **NRP.ai using the NRP Stack PyTorch2 environment**.